 My name is Stan Bogdashin.
-I’ve been wearing different hats in a digital marketing agency called Comrade Digital Marketing for 8+ years.
+I’ve been wearing different hats in a Chicago marketing agency called Comrade Digital Marketing for 8+ years.
 I’ve been a Project Manager (PM), and today I will tell you the truth about my job.
 I will also share my personal opinion on why you should or should not look for this job.

 Ok, Generation Z, let’s jump straight to conclusion.